 Imagine being in the Aravalli hills, in a cold winter month.
 With the sun on the verge of setting and a fort so big, you have to hold on to your mum’s hand.
 Sitting on some archaic steps visualizing a colorful delight on what used to be a Kings’ stage.
 It’s a feeling to behold.

 I have been to many forts in Rajasthan and Kumbhalgarh is my favorite.
 Primarily because it’s never crowded.
 Also, most forts and palaces in Rajasthan are set in bustling towns.
-Kumbhalgarh stands out as a recluse in its location, view, and the experience altogether.
+Kumbhalgarh stands out as a recluse in its location, view, and experience altogether.

-Thoughts from Haldighati and Kumbhalgarh
+Conclusion on Haldighati and Kumbhalgarh

 It was probably because I grew up listening to the stories of the brave Rajputs.
-These folks had some very high held values.
+These folks had some very high-held values.
 That land smells of self-respect and valor.
 Things would have been so different, probably for good, if only all the Rajput Kingdoms had stayed united.
 History would have been so different if only some people had the audacity to face it.

 This is the thought I sleep with: “History will be so different if only we face the hard times bravely and our morals intact”.

-Please do comment below if you’ve had such impactful travel experiences as well!
+Comment below if you’ve had such impactful travel experiences as well!

 *This post contains affiliate link(s) at no additional cost of the products to you.